publiccodenet/about/organization/staff-code-of-conduct.md

 * who may view it, the **access**;
 * and why it is secret, the **reason**.

-The owner – and their superiors – are responsible to update or remove the secret classification when needed.
+It is the duty of the owner – and their superiors – to update or remove the secret classification when needed.

 ## Security

-When you discover a potential vulnerability or threat to security report it immediately to <security@publiccode.net>.
+The discovery of a potential vulnerability or threat to security needs to be reported immediately to <security@publiccode.net>.

 This covers both information security and physical security of our staff and the organization.